A Simple Night Time Routine That Actually Helps You Recover, Rest, and Sleep Better

 Five minutes tonight buys you a better tomorrow

-A few small, intentional acts before bed and you wake up to a morning that already has some order to it.
+These small, intentional acts before bed help you wake up to a morning that already has some order to it.
 Less scrambling.
 Less friction.
 More of whatever matters to you — whether that's a workout, a quiet cup of tea, or just feeling like you have it together.

-Pick one thing from this section and feel the difference tomorrow morning. ✨
+Pick whatever is helpful from this section and I guarantee you’ll feel the difference tomorrow morning. ✨

 My Prep Essential —